-The interim financial statements of the Fund are for the half-year ended 31 December 2021.
-The interim financial statements are presented in Australian dollars, which is the functional currency of the Fund.
+The interim financial statements of the Fund are for the half-year ended 31 December 2022.
+The interim financial statements are presented in the Australian currency.

-The interim financial statements were authorised for issue by the Directors of the Responsible Entity on 11 March 2022.
-The Directors of the Responsible Entity have the power to amend and reissue the interim financial report.
+The interim financial statements were authorised for issue by the directors of the Responsible Entity (the "Directors of the Responsible Entity") on 13 March 2023.
+The Directors of the Responsible Entity have the power to amend and reissue the interim financial statements.